 New versions of operating systems - with major changes - typically arrive once every year and are usually free of charge.
 Although it may be tempting to upgrade immediately, with business-critical machines, it pays to wait until the new version has proven to be reliable (unless the update includes vital security patches).

 Like any software, vendors will eventually cease support for older OS versions at some stage.
-For example, Microsoft has stated that it will provide critical updates to Windows 7 until 2020, proving that businesses should always pay close attention to support cut-off dates if they are to continue running systems that are secure and protected against modern hacking practices and malicious software.
+Businesses should always pay close attention to support cut-off dates if they are to continue running systems that are secure and protected against modern hacking practices and malicious software.